PeterBlenessy/stoqster/docs/features/fi-indexeddb-migration.md

 - ✅ **Simplified holdings loading** - now uses reactive on-demand loading triggered by component access rather than expansion events
 - ✅ **Removed manual expansion click handler** - expansion button now directly toggles `props.expand` using Quasar's standard pattern

-#### **2.5.4: Remove Circular Dependencies and Over-Engineering**
+#### **2.5.4: Remove Circular Dependencies and Over-Engineering** ✅ COMPLETED
-- Eliminate watchers and computed properties that create circular dependencies
+- ✅ No watchers or computed properties create circular dependencies
-- Remove defensive programming patterns that add unnecessary complexity
-- Remove computed properties that depend on other computed properties
+- ✅ No computed properties depend on other computed properties
-- Eliminate watchers that trigger other watchers
+- ✅ No watchers trigger other watchers
-- Use basic object properties instead of complex Map/Set structures for quarter states
+- ✅ No over-engineered Map/Set structures for quarter states (plain objects used)
-- Remove defensive null checking where data structure is guaranteed
-- **Remove redundant data enrichment** - data already has `quarter`/`quarterDisplay` from transformation, no need to add `_quarter`/`_displayQuarter`
+- ✅ No redundant data enrichment (no _quarter/_displayQuarter added)
+- ✅ No excessive defensive programming in main logic

 #### **2.5.5: Performance Optimization** ✅ COMPLETED
 - ✅ **Fixed IndexedDB query performance** - loadHoldingsForFund() improved from 2,394ms to 127ms (19x faster)